About Central Works

 The structure provides playwrights with a series of deadlines for presenting work, and a supportive group of writers who respond thoughtfully and constructively to the developing work.
 Limited to 8 writers.
 By Application.
 There is no cost to participate.

-If you would like to join the Spring 2024 Workshop, beginning January 13, contact Gary Graves gary@centralworks.org to apply by December 1Invitations to join the workshop will go out on Decembe 15.
+If you would like to join the Spring 2025 Workshop, beginning January 18, contact Gary Graves gary@centralworks.org to apply by December 1Invitations to join the workshop will go out on December 15.

 1. Can you commit to attend all 12 meetings?
-If not, what dates are you not available to attend?
-Availability to attend all meetings is a plus, though not a requirement.
+If not, what dates are you unavailable to attend?

 2. Can you briefly describe the project you would like to develop?
-(2-3 sentences is fine, though you may go on at length, if you wish) Projects designed with an eye for production at Central Works have a special appeal, but this is not a requirement.
+Projects designed with an eye for production at Central Works have a special appeal, but this is not a requirement.

 The Writers Workshop at Central Works is committed to supporting writers from a diversity of cultural backgrounds.